Attention: a Canada Post strike will delay US and International orders.

 Power Banks

 5V power banks that can output regulated 12V are a more viable option.
 In our tests the mini Veektomx model VT103 powered the fence for an impressive two nights (considering it weighs only 165g).
 So we made it available here.
+You can use the USB 5V to 12V booster cable above, but a USBC Type-C 12V PD cable is the better bet because it can “trigger” the battery to deliver 12V power, no conversion needed; this gives you 40 mins more power, at least with the VT103 model.
+So try a USBC trigger cable as long as your power bank is Type-C PD (power delivery) capable @12V:

 10000 mAh Veektomx able to power the bear fence for 2 nights.

-As we discovered, however, ‘bigger’ versions (for charging laptops in a hurry) that are capable of 12V power delivery may not be worth the extra weight - they’re not designed for low wattage applications and so they may be less efficient in this mode.
+As we discovered, however, ‘bigger’ versions (for charging laptops in a hurry) that are capable of 12V PD may not be worth the extra weight - they’re not designed for low wattage applications and so they may be less efficient in this mode.
 But if you have such a multi-voltage power bank (check the back), test it to see what it can do; if you’re considering buying one, look for reviews that reference tested capacity @12V.

 12V (LiFeP04) power banks (ex. for astronomy field work) are a better, albeit beefier option.
 The Talentcell 4100 in the chart below does output constant 12V, and it’s packed with usable energy.